 Deciduous, Evergreen, Perennials, Shrubs, Vines

-In addition to eggplant, potato, and tomato (described under those names), Solanum includes a number of ornamental plants.
+In addition to eggplant and potato (described under those names), Solanum includes a number of ornamental plants.
 All have small, star-shaped, five-petaled blue or white flowers with reproductive parts that form a pointed yellow structure in the blossom’s center.
-A few of the species described here produce decorative fruit’edible in the case of S.muricatum, but usually poisonous; if fruit is not described as edible, you are better off not sampling it.Solanum crispum
+A few of the species produce decorative fruit—usually poisonous; if the fruit is not described as edible, you are better off not sampling it.Solanum crispum

-From Brazil, this vine twines rapidly to 30 ft.
+Evergreen or semievergreen vine, from Brazil.
+Twines rapidly to 30 ft.
 Purplish-tinged, arrow-shaped, 1/2–3-in.-long leaves.
 White, 1-in. flowers are carried on threadlike stalks in clusters of up to 12; bloom is almost continuous all year, heaviest in spring.
 Grown for flowers or for light overhead shade.
-Cut back severely at any time to prevent tangling, promote vigorous new growth.
-Control rampant runners that grow along ground.Solanum rantonnetii
+Cut back severely at any time to prevent tangling and promote vigorous new growth.
+Control rampant runners that grow along the ground.Solanum xantii

 Evergreen shrub, from California.
 Erect or sprawling to 2–3 ft. tall and 3 ft. wide.
 Ovate green leaves to 1 3/4 in. long.
 Purple, 1-in. flowers in late winter, spring.
 Superior forms include ‘Mountain Pride’ and ‘Salmon Creek’.
 Little or no water.

 Tender perennials with narrow, tubular, two-lipped blossoms.
 Where stems are not killed to the ground ...

 Trailing habit to 1 ft. high and 3 ft. across.
 Oval dark green leaves.
 In spring, plants are covered w...

 Little-known evergreen shrubs or trees from Chile with leathery leaves, somewhat stiff growth habit, a...